Basic Training—5th Week

 “When you are finished, you will be hosed down with clean water,” he said, pointing to their right.
 At the other end of the field, a large steam pump and tank had been set up with a hose emerging from the small lake on the other side of the stretch of pines.
 “The water is being treated with alchemical agents to cleanse you.
 Listen to me very carefully!
 DO NOT!
 OPEN!
 YOUR MOUTH!
 If you open your mouth while you’re in that trench, you will get pigs’ blood in your mouth.
 If you get pigs’ blood in your mouth, you will probably get sick.
 If you get sick, we have alchemical remedies for you, but I promise they are not pleasant.
 So keep your mouth shut.”

 More than one person was gagging now.

 The entire company was ordered into a long line at the northernmost trench, sectioned by platoon.
 First Platoon was, of course, first to begin.
 Fourth Platoon was last.
 As they slowly shuffled forwards to their horrifying ordeal, the closer they got to the field of rotting meat, the more men in line began vomiting to either side.
-It was a combination of disgust and adrenaline-pumping terror.
+It was a combination of disgust, adrenaline-pumping terror, and bellies full of uncustomarily rich food.
 At least three men left the line immediately, walked to their lieutenants, and gave up.

 Making sure his men were set in line and double-checking that nobody was about to flee in panic, Lieutenant Hank Reynolds marched over to Captain Willikers, who had summoned the grenadier warjack to stand beside him and was watching the process with a critical eye.
 Willikers turned to look at Reynolds coming.